ProfessorAire/Evands.Pellucid-Crestron/readme.md

 ConsoleBase.WriteLine(new RgbColor(0xFF, 0xB6, 0xF8), "This message is written in light pink.");
 ```

-### `EVS.Pellucid.Diagnostics.Debug`
+### `Evands.Pellucid.Diagnostics.Debug`

 Although the `ConsoleBase` class provides a variety of methods for writing messages directly to the console, in almost all cases, it probably isn't the manner you want to print messages to the console using.

-The `Debug` class provides a large variety of methods for printing messages to the console that are only printed when the `EVS.Pellucid.Options.DebugLevels` property contains the appropriate levels.
+The `Debug` class provides a large variety of methods for printing messages to the console that are only printed when the `Evands.Pellucid.Options.DebugLevels` property contains the appropriate levels.

 > The available debug flags are: `None`, `Debug`, `Progress`, `Success`, `Error`, `Notice`, `Warning`, `Exception`, `Uncategorized`, `All`, and `AllButDebug`.